Oliviasirard0525/latinpractice/reading1.md

 Hesione

 **Translation**
 Hercules killed Antaeus, the son of the Earth, in Libya.
-Hercules❌ was killing the guests; He killed Antaeus by wrestling.
-Cygnus, the son of Mars, was killed❌ by arms.
+Antaeus (fixed) ❌ was killing the guests; He killed Antaeus by wrestling.
+Hercules killed Cygnus, the son of Mars, by arms.
 Mars came and contended with Hercules in arms on account of his son, but Jupiter sent lightning among them.
-The whale❌, Hesione, was attached to Troy.
-He killed him; Laomedon❌, the father of Hesione, killed with arrows because he did not return her.
+The whale❌, Hesione, was attached to Troy. **Hesione was put next to the sea monster at Troy.** (fixed) Hercules killed him; Laomedon ?❌, the father of Hesione, killed with arrows because he did not return her.